Pontiac76/READYCode/README.md

   `.org`/`.byte`/`.text`/`.word` directives, and inline diagnostics.
 Assembling without `.org` produces a directly runnable `.prg` with an auto-generated BASIC loader stub; assembling with `.org` writes a standard load-address header instead.
+- **Disassembler** - turns 6502 machine code back into address-annotated assembly text in a read-only tab. **Disassemble at...** (C64U and VICE menus) reads live memory directly from a running C64 Ultimate or VICE instance starting at a given address; **Disassemble file** (either Explorer's right-click menu) does the same for a machine-language `.prg`/`.ml` file on disk, automatically detecting and skipping any BASIC loader stub so disassembly starts at the real machine code.
 - **Hex Editor** - open any file - not just recognized BASIC/assembly/disk-image types - as a raw offset/hex/ASCII grid, with inline byte editing, its own undo/redo history, and full support for files inside a mounted `.d64`/`.d81` disk image.